This post is also available in: Svenska

 In glandular fever, antibiotics never help.
 The commonly prescribed antibiotic amoxicillin (Amoxil), will even cause a measles-shaped, extremely itchy rash as a side effect, if given for glandular fever.

 You get glandular fever once in a lifetime, and that’s enough.
-The infection can last for several weeks.
-The fatigue afterwards can last up to six months.
+The infection can last for several weeks and the fatigue afterwards can last up to six months.

 Distinguish between tonsillitis and glandular fever